Overview

 Master's Degree

-We revised our MA degree in Hispanic Literary and Cultural Studies in 2001 to foster study of Hispanic culture, literature, and language together.
-Our program devotes increased attention to the rich diversity of Hispanic cultural texts and to their interdisciplinary study while also promoting broad understanding of Spanish and Latin American literature.
-The program gives careful attention to acquainting students with the traditions of scholarship in our field as well as a range of current textual theory, criticism and research methods.
+Our program fosters the comprehensive study of Hispanic culture, literature, and language.
+It devotes increased attention to the rich diversity of Hispanic cultural texts and to their interdisciplinary study while also promoting broad understanding of Spanish and Latin American literature.
+The Master's gives careful attention to acquainting students with the traditions of scholarship in our field as well as a range of current textual theory, criticism and research methods.
 Study of Portuguese and other Romance literatures and cultures, Comparative Literature, Romance and Spanish Linguistics, and other related disciplines may be included in the Master's Degree program.
 The degree is earned normally in six academic quarters.

 Our MA Graduates